django-import-export/django-import-export/docs/faq.rst

   *The following fields are declared in 'import_id_fields' but are not present in the resource*

 This indicates that the Resource has not been configured correctly, and the import logic fails.
-Specifically, the import process is attempting to use either the defined or default :attr:`~import_export.options.ResourceOptions.import_id_fields` and no match has been detected in the resource fields.
+Specifically, the import process is attempting to use either the defined or default values for :attr:`~import_export.options.ResourceOptions.import_id_fields` and no matching field has been detected in the resource fields.

 See :ref:`advanced_usage:Create or update model instances`.